cjmcguire88/custom-kernel-manager/README.md

 # custom-kernel-manager
-Compile, install and maintain custom kernels
+Compile, install and maintain custom kernels.
+Written in Bash